sumnerevans/sumnerevans.com/content/posts/programming/2021-advent-of-code.md

 part 1 was fairly simple.
 Part 2 required some logic, and I floundered around for a while trying to figure it out, and was finally successful.

-Although I liked the problem, it was not great for me on the leaderboard.
-I lost another 5 points on Colin, and Ryan jumped me with another 1*, 1** placement for +6 over my 4*, 5** today.
-Ryan is now at 654, Kelly at 653, and I'm at 652.
-Colin is still ahead of the pack at 679.
-It's going to really be interesting to see how things shake out down the stretch!

 <details class="advent-of-code-part-expander" open>
 <summary><h3>Part 1</h3></summary>

-Part 1 required that you count how many elements on the *output* part of each line were of length 2 (corresponding to the digit 1), 4 (corresponding to the digit 4), 3 (corresponding to the digit 7), and 7 (corresponding to the digit 8).
+Part 1 required that you count how many elements on the _output_ part of each line were of length 2 (corresponding to the digit 1), 4 (corresponding to the digit 4), 3 (corresponding to the digit 7), and 7 (corresponding to the digit 8).
 These are the only digits with that corresponding number of segments